 The only reason a retail jewelry store is in danger of going out of business is because they are unwilling to plan for their future and create a better experience for the customer of the digital age.

 You might need an Internet of Things consultant to help you figure out how to handle your transformation, and to beat the perfectionist out of you.
-If your business coach or internet consultant isn't up for the task, then give my company a call.
-[Solicitation for Sapphire Collaborative]
+If your business coach or jewelry website design company isn't up for the task, then give my company a call.
+[Solicitation for Jeweler Websites, Inc.]

 You have to start somewhere without waiting for the perfect opportunity.